hanabi/hanabi.github.io/README.md

   * Even though playing the red 4 would allow her to play the blue 5 on the next turn (and get a free clue for the team), the red 3 still has priority over the blue 4, since it is a lower rank.
 * In this example, if Alice played the blue 4, she would NOT be playing the card with priority.
 Normally, Bob would think that this is a *Priority Finesse* and that he had the blue 5, but he can clearly see it in Alice's hand.
 * Thus, this is a *Known Priority Bluff*, and Bob should blind-play his *Finesse Position* card as any currently-playable card.
+* Something is NOT a *Known Priority Bluff* if the card that was played leads towards unlocking another player's hand.

 <br />